 At the outset of the transformation project, ask for employee opinions on what they think needs to change and why.
 For instance, which processes cause the most frustration, or the greatest potential for error?
 Which activities do they think could be made easier and how?
 What type of additional data do employees think would enable the creation of more accurate and useful reports?
-As well and communication: i.e. the building blocks for transformation.
-As we've seen, in many respects, change management and people management are virtually synonymous.
-The following action plan covers best-practice suggestions for managing expectations, as well as achieving finance team and wider organisational buy-in.

-as promoting team engagement, this factfinding can also provide valuable intelligence on which areas to focus on and prioritise as part of the transformation initiative.
+As well as promoting team engagement, this fact-finding can also provide valuable intelligence on which areas to focus on and prioritise as part of the transformation initiative.